GoogleCloudPlatform/gke-networking-recipes/gateway/single-cluster/global-l7-xlb/README.md

     cd gke-networking-recipes/gateway/single-cluster/global-l7-xlb
     ```

+2. Deploy the cluster as mentioned in [cluster setup](../../../cluster-setup.md#single-cluster-environment).
+Once done, come back to the next step.

-2. Set up Environment variables
+3. Set up Environment variables

+    TODO: Add a disclaimer for those who may not have a current project?
+Or call this out in the beginning of the documentation that they will need to create one?

     ```bash
-    export PROJECT_ID=$(gcloud config get-value project) # or your preferred project export GKE_REGION=GCP_CLOUD_REGION # Pick a supported Zone for cluster
+    export PROJECT_ID=$(gcloud config get-value project) # or your preferred project export GKE_REGION=GCP_CLOUD_REGION # Pick a supported Zone for cluster (TODO: add an example of a region.
+Is there a way gcloud can recommend one for me?)
     ```

-    NB: This tutorial uses Regional Clusters, you can also use Zonal Clusters.
-Replace a region with a zone and use the ```--zone``` flag instead of ```--region``` in the next steps.
+    > Note: This tutorial uses Regional Clusters, you can also use Zonal Clusters.
+Replace a region with a zone and use the `--zone` flag instead of `--region` in the next steps.

-3. Deploy the cluster as mentioned in [cluster setup](../../../cluster-setup.md#single-cluster-environment).
-Once done, come back to the next step.

 4. Get the clusters credentials